larb-publishing-course/larb-publishing-course.github.io/source/program-details.html.markdown

 A deposit of $1500 is required to secure your spot once when you register for the program; the remainder is due no later than May 31, 2016.

+## Scholarships:

+Each year the Los Angeles Review of Books will enroll free of charge two USC students or alumni, to be distinguished as the “LARB-USC fellows.”
+In addition, LARB offers two scholarships for applicants not affiliated with USC.
+If you would like to be considered for a scholarship, please indicate which scholarship on the application, and include a statement of no more than 300 words explaining your reasons for requesting it.

 ## Housing: